What NOT to Buy a Teacher for Christmas

 A note in a nice card

-What gifts did you get your teachers?
+What Christmas gifts did you get your teacher?
 Let me know in the comments below!

-Related Posts: 10 Holiday Gifts Your Remote Teacher Will Adore, Awesome Gifts for the Harry Potter Obsessed Teacher, Christmas Gifts that will Make Your Teen a Better Student, Teacher Appreciation Gifts that Teachers Actually Want, 9 Thrifty (but awesome) Teacher Appreciation Gifts
+Related Posts: 10 Holiday Gifts Your Remote Teacher Will Adore, Awesome Gifts for the Harry Potter Obsessed Teacher, The Best Gifts for Coffee Addicted Teachers, Teacher Appreciation Gifts that Teachers Actually Want, 9 Thrifty (but awesome) Teacher Appreciation Gifts